JetBrains/writerside-github-action/README.md

 Change these variables with the values from your project.

+### `INSTANCE`

+Represents the module name and instance ID, separated by a slash.

+When you create a new Writerside project or add an instance in an existing project, the default module name is `Writerside` and the default instance id is `hi`.
+So, in this case, set `INSTANCE: Writerside/hi`.

 ### `ARTIFACT`

 The name of the archive is `webHelpXX2-all.zip` where `XX` gets replaced by the capitalized instance id.

 For example, if the module (folder with documentation) is *Writerside*, and its ID is `hi`, then should be set to `ARTIFACT: webHelpHI2-all.zip`.

-### `INSTANCE`
+### `DOCKER_VERSION`

-This represents the module name and instance ID, separated by a slash.

-When you create a new Writerside project or add an instance in an existing project, the default module name is `Writerside` and the default instance id is `hi`.
-So, in this case, set `INSTANCE: Writerside/hi`.
+The Writerside docker tag.
+Change the DOCKER_VERSION to the corresponding version published with the plugin update.
+To check the corresponding version, read the [What's new section](https://www.jetbrains.com/help/writerside/whats-new-last-update.html) in our documentation.

 ## Example usage: Building HTMLs Only